PoCInnovation/Pool2023/Software/day02/2 - ORM/Golang/README.md

 > "Object-relational mappers", or ORM, are software dedicated to translation between data representations
 > in relational databases and in-memory representation used with object-oriented programming (OOP).
 >
-> The ORM provides an object-oriented interface to the database data, trying to use familiar programming concepts and reduce the amount of passcode needed to accelerate development.
+> The ORM provides an object-oriented interface to the database data, trying to use familiar programming concepts and reduce the amount of code needed to accelerate development.
 >
 > In general, ORMs serve as an abstraction layer to help developers work with databases without radically changing the object-oriented paradigm.
 >
-> This can be useful by reducing the mental load of adapting to the specificities of a database's storage format.
+> This can be useful to reduce the mental load of adapting to the specificities of a database's storage format.

-> :rocket: Don`t worry, you will gradually put into practice what it means.
+> Don't worry, you will gradually discover what it means by practicing 🚀

 The ORM you will use today is called [ENT](https://entgo.io/).

-It's one of Go's ORM par excellence.
-It's very practical and well documented.
+It's one of Go's ORM by excellence, it's very practical and well documented.

 **But that's not all.**

-Indeed, ENT is special compared to others, which is to *generate* code for you.
+Indeed, ENT as a specificity compared to others, which is to *generate* code for you.

-ENT allows you, according to the schemas that you'll define directly in the GO code, to set up quickly the CRUD for your Database.
+ENT allows you to quickly set up the CRUD for your database according to schemas that you'll define directly in your Go code 🤩

 > Is it really useful to automatically generate the CRUD?
 >
 > It depends on your use case, but if you want to quickly manipulate a database *without edge effects* (that is to say in a classic way), then yes it is useful!
-Imagine the time that you'll you win!
+Imagine the time that you'll win!

 This exercise will therefore be carried out in four parts:
-- Configuring your PostgreSQL database.
+- Configuring your PostgreSQL database
-- ENT Installation
+- Installation of ENT
-- Creation of your first schema (data model).
+- Creation of your first schema (data model)
-- Connect to the database with ENT.
+- Connect to the database with ENT

 ### PostgreSQL

-Even before implementing the ORM, the database this ORM will use must be created.
+Even before implementing the ORM, we must created the database we'll use with this ORM.

 Like this morning, we will be using a [PostgreSQL](https://www.postgresql.org/) database.

 <details>
   <summary>As a reminder, here is the database diagram:</summary>
 ![Database schema](../../../../.github/assets/software_bdd_part2.png)

 </details>

 Create a `.env` file in which you will put the environment variables related to your db:
-- `DB_USER` the username of your database.
+- `DB_USER`: the username of your database.
-- `DB_PASS` your user's word for your database.
+- `DB_PASS`: your user's password for your database.
-- `DB_HOST` the host to connect.
+- `DB_HOST`: the host to connect.
-> You must put here `localhost`.
+    > You must put `localhost` here.
-- `DB_PORT` the listening port of your database.
+- `DB_PORT`: the listening port of your database.
-- `DB_NAME` the name of your database.
+- `DB_NAME`: the name of your database.
-- `DB_URL` the login url, it groups all the above information.
+- `DB_URL`: the login url, it groups all the above information.
-    > You must put `postgresql://$DB_USER:$DB_PASS@$DB_HOST:$DB_PORT/$DB_NAME`.
+    > You must put `postgresql://$DB_USER:$DB_PASS@$DB_HOST:$DB_PORT/$DB_NAME`

-To create a new database, simply execute the following command.
+To create a new database, simply execute the following command:
 ```shell
 docker run --name [DB_NAME] -e POSTGRES_PASSWORD=[DB_PASS] -e POSTGRES_USER=[DB_USER] -e POSTGRES_DB=[DB_NAME] -p [DB_PORT]:[DB_PORT] -d postgres:alpine
 ````